Jimmy Bowskill

-Jimmy Bowskill (born 16 September 1990) is a Canadian blues singer, guitarist and bassist based in Toronto, Ontario.
+Jimmy Bowskill (born 16 September 1990) is a Canadian blues singer, guitarist and bassist.

 Early life

-Bowskill grew up in Bailieboro, a small village near Peterborough, Ontario, where he learned to play guitar.
+Bowskill grew up in Bailieboro, a small village near Peterborough, Ontario,where he learned to play guitar.

 Career

-Bowskill began performing at a young age, and first played on stage at the age of eleven at Jeff Healey's club in Toronto, Ontario.
-"They wouldn’t let an 11-year-old inside his club, so I started busking on the side-walk outside," Jimmy recalls in Guitar Player Magazine "Jeff heard about me, invited me in to play, and I did pretty well.
+Bowskill began performing at a young age, and first played on stage at age 11 at Jeff Healey's club in Toronto.
+"They wouldn’t let an 11-year-old inside his club, so I started busking on the side-walk outside," he recalled in Guitar Player Magazine "Jeff heard about me, invited me in to play, and I did pretty well.
 I got a lot of gigs and exposure just from that one night."
-Healey's bassist, Alec Fraser, provided studio time for Bowskill, and eventually he signed a deal with Ruf Records.
-The next year he recorded his first album, Old Soul, and performed on the main stage at the Peterborough Folk Festival.

-Bowskill's second album, Soap Bars and Dog Ears, was nominated for a Juno Award when he was fourteen years of age.
+Bowskill's second album, Soap Bars & Dog Ears, was nominated for a Juno Award when he was 14.

-In 2005, he was presented with a Maple Blues Award as "Best New Artist of the Year".
+In 2005, he was presented with a Maple Blues Award as Best New Artist of the Year.

 In 2010, he toured in Europe with Joe Bonamassa and Jeff Beck.
-He also performed more locally at the Belleville Blues Festival.
+He also performed locally at the Belleville Blues Festival.

-In 2011, he released his first live album, Jimmy Bowskill Band Live, produced by Ruf Records.
+In 2009, he released his first live album, Jimmy Bowskill Band Live.

 In 2012, Bowskill introduced his album Back Number at the Kincardine Lighthouse Blues Festival.
 The album was recorded at Metalworks Studios in Mississauga, Ontario.
 He also performed at the Windsor International BluesFest and at the All-Canadian Jazz Festival in Port Hope with the Ganaraska Sheiks.

 While on tour in 2009, the Jimmy Bowskill Band included Wayne Deadder on bass and Dan Neill on drums.
 In 2012, the band members were Ian McKeown on bass and Dan Reiff on drums.

-In November 2015, Bowskill joined the Canadian rock band The Sheepdogs playing lead, rhythm and pedal steel guitar.
+From 2015-22, Bowskill was a member of the Canadian rock band, The Sheepdogs, playing lead, rhythm and pedal steel guitar.

-In 2016, Blue Rodeo released their album 1000 Arms, which includes Bowskill playing on two tracks.

-By the time Blue Rodeo released their next album Many a Mile, Bowskill had become a full member of the band.
+In 2016, Blue Rodeo released their album, 1000 Arms, with Bowskill contributing on two tracks.
+By the time Blue Rodeo released their next album, Many a Mile, in 2021, Bowskill was a full member of the band.

-On September 1, 2022, The Sheepdogs announced that Jimmy had taken a hiatus from the band.

-On January 12, 2023, Bowskill released Too Many Roads with Brittany Brooks.
+In 2023, Bowskill released Too Many Roads with singer-songwriter Brittany Brooks, whom he later married.

-On November 7, 2024, Bowskill released Blissful State of Mind with Brittany Brooks.
+In 2024, Bowskill released Blissful State of Mind with Brooks.